EmberSparks/obsidian-github-stars-manager/README_en.md

 3. Configure your GitHub PAT in the plugin settings on first use
 4. Click the "Sync" button to fetch your starred repositories
 5. You can add personal notes, tags, or link repositories to existing Obsidian notes

+### Theme Switching

+The plugin provides two visual themes:

+- **Default Theme**: Clean card layout that maintains consistency with Obsidian's native themes
+- **iOS Glass Theme**: iOS-style frosted glass effect with the following features:
+  - 🌈 Colorful gradient backgrounds for better visual contrast
+  - ✨ Dynamic floating animation background effects
+  - 🔍 Enhanced frosted glass blur effects
+  - 💫 Shimmer sweep animation on card hover
+  - 📱 Waterfall layout similar to Xiaohongshu's card display
+  - 🎯 Optimized font rendering to avoid blur issues on hover

+You can quickly switch themes using the theme button at the top of the plugin interface.

 ## Installation